 Before we move into more depth the topic of narcissism let’s have a little review:

-Ken Wilber argues in Truth in a Post Trump World that digital exchanges in the online world are tinted by the effect of the lack of leadership in the progressive “leading edge”.
-He lays the blame squarely at the feet of the Relativist / Pluralist cultural elites for falling into the trap of becoming ever more politically correct instead of providing an environment where for the less evolved among us could evolve.
-The big limitations of a relativist/ pluralist belief system are that it asserts what true for you is true for your and what is true for me is true for me but at the same time does not allow any other perspectives but it excludes them.
-Many of the “deplorable” see this as a stumbling block, and if you look analytically at his campaign hs attract on this progressive “leading edge” is the stand out feature which took him to victory.
-Then the digital interactions become a landscape where “the mores” and guides that society has established over time are not there when the algorithm is asking us to choose between the two must extreme, popular options which often lead us down the evolutionary slope.
+Ken Wilber argues in Truth in a Post-Trump World that digital exchanges in the online world are tinted by the effect of the lack of leadership in the progressive “leading edge”.
+He lays the blame squarely at the feet of the Relativist / Pluralist cultural elites for falling into the trap of becoming ever more politically correct instead of providing an environment where the less evolved among us could evolve.
+The big limitations of a relativist/ pluralist belief system are that it asserts what is true for you is true for you and what is true for me is true for me but at the same time does not allow any other perspectives but it excludes them.
+Many of the “deplorable” see this as a stumbling block, and if you look analytically at his campaign hs attract on this progressive “leading edge” is the stand-out feature that took him to victory.
+Then the digital interactions become a landscape where “the mores” and guides that society has established over time are not there when the algorithm is asking us to choose between the two most extreme, popular options which often lead us down the evolutionary slope.

 We simply need to sit back and see the merits of each other’s points of view.
 But importantly get to work on building a resistance.
-Personally, I will continue to use my open source software and look how I can use permaculture and sustainable practices in every area of my life.
+Personally, I will continue to use my open-source software and look at how I can use permaculture and sustainable practices in every area of my life.